Bitcoin btc

 stake ethereum via stakewise

 One of the flagship products of Stakewise is LSDs.
 That’s right!
 Instead of holding ETH, Stakewise offers a liquid staking derivative for the staked token ETH.
-This gives stakers the freedom to exit the pool, while delegators await the Shanghai upgrade for beacon chain exit withdrawals.
-Traders have the freedom to go and speculate or arbitrage in DeFi protocols.
+With this, traders can speculate or arbitrage in DeFi protocols.

 Stakewise charges a monthly fee of 10 DAI per validator and provides a one-of-a-kind billing method for handling regular payments for your validators without linking a credit card.